 Stage 5 is a short term reset for incidents where students display extreme behaviour or make the class unteachable.
 It should be used as a last resort by staff.
-Staff can contact the Duty Teacher Care.
-Quality.
-Opportunity.

-either by email, sending another pupil to reception, calling the Duty Teacher mobile phone, emailing reception, or calling reception.
-Students put on to a Stage 5 may spend the rest of the lesson in the Reset Room, or the Duty Teacher may decide that they are in the right mindset to be able to return to their lesson.
+Staff can contact the Duty Teacher either by email, sending another pupil to reception, calling the Duty Teacher mobile phone, emailing reception, or calling reception.
+Students put on to a Stage 5 may spend the rest of the lesson in the Reset Room, or other suitable venue such a senior member of staff's office.
+The Duty Teacher may decide that they are in the right mindset to be able to return to their lesson.
 Members of staff should not use Stage 5 for students not being equipped, being late or for not doing homework.
-(See CRHS Homework Policy)